SEO for Photographers: What You Need to Know

 As for the descriptions of your pages, just keep in mind that bots are not the only ones reading them.
 These few lines of text are the first thing that actual human searchers will see of your website when browsing Google’s results.
-Thus, it’s important to add some pizzazz to be more attractive than the link before and the one after in the results’ list.
+Thus, it’s important to add some pizzazz to be more attractive than the links above and below in the results’ list.
 You’re now one step closer to becoming a SERP superstar.
 Up next: URL.

 How to fill in your title and description:

-Go to the Wix Editor → Select “Pages” → Click the icon with the 3 dots (more options) → Select “Page SEO” → Fill in the first two items
+Go to the Wix Editor → Select “Pages” → Click the icon with the 3 dots (more options) → Select “Page SEO” → Fill in the relevant items

 03. Beautify your URL